ozgurtt/Birdu/README.md

 #plug in your Android phone ( with USB debugging and non-Play store apps allowed), and wait for a pop-up that says that you trust this computer

 cordova run android
+#edit your config.xml to personalize your app

+#generate final release with
+cordova build --release android
 ```